Manish7272/Manish7272/README.md

 <h1> </h1>
 <h3 align="left">📜About Me </h3>

-<h4 align="left">👉 I am Actively seeking new opportunities in the domain of Machine Learning,Deep Learning to expand my skillset and gain more experience in life.<br> <br>🌱"I'm actively expanding my knowledge in "Data Science & Data Analytics".<br>🎓I completed my BTECH in ECE,     from arya college of engg & IT,    Jaipur.<br>🔥 I have an experience in web-application development.</h4>
+<h4 align="left">👉 I am actively seeking new opportunities in the domain of Machine Learning,Deep Learning to expand my skillset and gain more experience in life.<br> <br>🌱"I'm actively expanding my knowledge in "Data Science & Data Analytics".<br>🎓I completed my BTECH in ECE,     from Arya College of engg & IT,    Jaipur.<br>🔥 I have an experience in web-application development.</h4>

 <h1> </h1>